RaVeR76/Bedroom-DJ/README.md

 Although I could get them to autoplay the tunes, they were always muted.
 I tried various options and methods, looking into YouTubes API for answers.
 Unfortunately as of 2018 the [Autoplay Policy Changed](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes) and you could only autoplay now when muted.
-There are some exceptions when this will work unmuted but this depends on the *the user* clicking on the links and *their settings.
+There are some exceptions when this will work unmuted but this depends on the *the user* clicking on the links and *their settings*.
 You can read about it in the previous link.